rglara/rglara.github.io/_posts/2019-05-02-what-do-you-need-to-succeed.md

 TRUST
 </blockquote>

 Each of my projects that "hit it out of the park" had a strong sense of _trust_, both me to my client, and from my client to me.
+My team and I built this trust up over time with on-point deliveries and transparent conversation.
 If I could trust my client would answer questions in a reasonable amount of time and were transparent with conversations, I had confidence the project would run smoothly.
 If my client trusted me and my team to deliver the best quality of product that met their goals, that's what they got.

 However, if my client would micro-manage me and my team because they didn't believe our forecasts, it was rocky terrain.
 If my client wasn't engaged when we had clarifying questions, I wasn't confident that what we delivered would be good enough for them, usually requiring re-work and stress at the end.